Overview

 |

-Benefits to Council Reduces waste to landfill.
-Increases lifespan
+Benefits Reduced waste to landfill.
+Increased lifespan of landfills.

 Costs/funding

-Paid for by Council.
-Increases lifespan of Landfills and provides
+Paid for by both Councils of the time.
+Increases lifespan of Landfills

 |